 It is vital that all users of information systems at the University of Bath comply with the information security policy.
 Any breach of information security is a serious matter and could lead to the possible loss of confidentiality, integrity or availability of personal or other confidential data.
 Such a loss may result in criminal or civil action against the University and also the loss of business and financial penalties.

-Any actual or suspected breach of this policy must be notified to the Director of Computing Services or the IT Security Manager at the earliest possible opportunity in line with the incident investigation procedure.
+Any actual or suspected breach of this policy must be notified to the Chief Digital and Information Officer or the IT Security Manager at the earliest possible opportunity in line with the incident investigation procedure.
 All security incidents will be investigated and consequent actions may follow in line with this policy; the Acceptable Use Policy; University disciplinary policy; and relevant laws.

 The Data Protection team will be informed of any breach found to affect personal data in keeping with the University’s Data Protection Policy.
 Compliance with this policy should form part of any contract with a third party that may involve access to University systems or data.